Sedation Dentistry: An Overview

 Who All Can Benefit From Sedation Dentistry?

 Sedation dentistry isn’t just for patients that suffer from dental anxiety.
 Many other types of patients can benefit from it as well.
 Some movement disabilities can make it hard or even dangerous for people to get proper dental care.
 Involuntary movements at random times are hard to account for by the dentist.
 Sedation helps to relax these movements so that patients can get the dental care they need safely.

-Getting many procedures in one visit is easier when sedation is involved.
-It keeps you calm and relaxed, so you don’t fidget or move around, even after it’s been a long time.
+Getting many treatments in one visit is faster and easier as well.
+Sedation will help keep you calm and relaxed so your dentist can get all your treatments done.
 Patients that have bad gag reflexes can also get through procedures more easily.
 Sedation helps to deaden the reflex, making care more comfortable for both the patient and the dentist.

 Sedation Dentistry FAQs

 Yes.
 All of our procedures and practices are safe and for the benefit of our patients.
 Regardless of the kind of sedation method you are prescribed, you will be back to your normal self soon after your dental appointment.

 My child struggles to stay still.
 What are our options?

 Sedation dentistry is very helpful for children who struggle to stay still during their dental appointments.
 Often, squirming or wiggling is a result of dental anxiety as well as being in an unfamiliar environment.
 Your dentist can make a suggestion on sedation dentistry options to help keep your child relaxed during their treatment.

 It simply depends on the type of sedation you use.
 If your dentist uses happy gas, you should be fine to drive after the procedure.
 If your dentist uses IV sedation, patients should plan to have someone drive them home from their appointment.